I’m sorry to say this, young defencemen, but we have a problem.

 - Set the edges and contain the puck recovery battle.

 Structure is absolutely essential to win the puck possession and control game in all three zones.
-Players need to know their roles with and without the puck individually and as important as a group.
+Players need to know their roles with and without the puck individually, and as a group.

 Every team should have a strong side exit play off pucks chipped behind the D pair or off an offensive strategic dump-in recovery play by the opponent.
 A pressure offensive tactic must be defended with a pressure defensive tactic and response.